Treatment for chronic myeloid leukaemia (CML)

 Types of treatment for chronic myeloid leukaemia (CML)

 Most people with CML are treated with targeted therapies called tyrosine kinase inhibitors (TKIs).
-These block the action of the tyrosine kinase made by the leukaemia cells.
 You take them as tablets or capsules every day.
 There are several TKIs for CML.

 • Imatinib - this is the most commonly used TKI.